archivesspace/awesome-archivesspace/README.md

 ### Content Publication
 * [staticAid](https://github.com/helrond/staticAid) (Hillel Arnold): A [Jekyll](http://jekyllrb.com/) static site generator for archival description serialized in JSON, generated via the [ArchivesSpace](http://archivesspace.org) REST API, or by other modular backends which can be added to the system.
+* [AS2D8: ArchivesSpace-to-Drupal 8 integration](https://github.com/jasloe/archivesspace-drupal) (Jason Loeffler): AS2D8 is a series of Drupal modules for harvesting data from ArchviesSpace.
+AS2D8 extends the Drupal core Migrate API with plugins, provides sensible defaults for displaying ArchivesSpace resources in Drupal and all of the usual Drupal content and website management tools.

 ### Case Studies
 * [Open-Source Opens Doors: A Case Study on Extending ArchivesSpace Code at UNLV Libraries](https://elischolar.library.yale.edu/cgi/viewcontent.cgi?article=1039&amp;context=jcas) (Cyndi Shein, Carol Ou, Karla Irwin, Carlos Lemus): "UNLV is in its third year of implementing...ArchivesSpace, and is sharing UNLV-developed code that extends ArchivesSpace's built-in function.
 The case study demonstrates how adopting and building upon community-created code and developing original local code is improving critical workflows that support creating collection descriptions, cleaning up metadata, and disseminating finding aids that are easier for researchers to comprehend."